-The Boys’ High building will soon welcome Pepa Stationery – a stationery boutique designed to encourage people to write to each other, as well as to themselves.
+The Boys’ High building has welcomed Pepa Stationery – a stationery boutique designed to encourage people to write to each other, as well as to themselves.

-Opening on 14 October, Pepa (Māori for paper) will sell beautiful stationery from around the world.
-The store will feature writing tables with views out the historic building’s windows – encouraging customers to take a seat and write.
+Pepa (Māori for paper) sells beautiful stationery from around the world.
+The store features writing tables with views out the historic building’s windows – encouraging customers to take a seat and write.
 In-house postal and gift-wrapping services encourage visitors to take their time while these other needs are taken care of.

 “We’re creating a space that helps words to flow and offers a moment to write.
 More than ever, we need to slow down and I want to help to facilitate that,” says owner Ami Muir.